synle/sqlui-native/README.md

 - [ ] Push a build to Microsoft Store.
 - [X] Add supports for Cassandra
 - [ ] Add supports for Azure Table, and AWS Redshift.

+## Limitations:

+### Cassandra Limitations
+Cassandra Keyspaces are mapped to sqlui-native databases.
+And Cassandra Column Families are mapped to sqlui-native table.

+### MongoDB Limitations
+MongoDB Collections is mapped to sqlui-native table.
+We scan the first 5 Documents to come up with the schema for the columns.

 ## Suggestion?
 Use the following link to file a bug or a suggestion.